 Crumb Sourdough Microbakery was born on April 7, 2021, just one year shy of my first bake.
-In May I passed Oregon's Basic Foodhandlers Course and became licensed to bake from home.
+In May I passed Oregon's Basic Foodhandlers Course and became licensed and insured to bake from home.
 I sold my first boule in May to a sweet young woman whose mom––who loved sourdough and together they had been following my baking adventures on social media––was ill in the hospital and she wanted to share that bread with her.
 I felt honored and moved by this tender act of love between mother and daughter involving the breaking of bread.
 My first and second weekends of June porch pickups sold out within hours.
 Eventually, customers whom I didn't already know personally started finding me and placing orders and repeat orders.
 The feedback I've received from my customers thus far has been overwhelmingly glowing, about which I'm overjoyed!

 Ahead lie the next chapters of this story.
 Along the way of joyful boule bakes, there will be challenges and setbacks among the rewards.
 In the end, however, there's always Sourdough.